hiibolt/niu-metis-documentation/src/chapter_2_2.md

 CUDA stands for Compute Unified Device Architecture, and it is proprietary NVIDIA-distributed software that allows developers to perform matrice-based operations at unbelievable speeds using the heavily optimized CUDA cores found only on NVIDIA GPUs.

-This chapter will teach you how to run CUDA code on Metis, but it will not teach you how to write it.
+This chapter will teach you how to run CUDA code on Metis, but it will not teach you how to write it!

 There are many fantastic resources on how to write it, some of which are linked below:
 - [(NVIDIA) An Even Easier Introduction to CUDA](https://developer.nvidia.com/blog/even-easier-introduction-cuda/)
 - [(cuda-tutorial) Introduction to CUDA](https://cuda-tutorial.readthedocs.io/en/latest/tutorials/tutorial01/)
 - [(NVIDIA) CUDA Runtime API Reference](https://docs.nvidia.com/cuda/cuda-runtime-api/index.html)